AvramRobert/cchess/API.md

   failWith :: Error -> p a
 ```

-For any parser `p (* -> *)`, if you can tell me how to get its current input, set its input to something else and make it fail based on the errors *cchess* uses, then I can make it integrate with your own parser.
+For any parser `p :: * -> *`, if you can tell me how to get its current input, set its input and make it fail based on the errors *cchess* uses, then I can make it integrate with your own parser.

 There are of course separate functions that return a `Parser` variant of the API's functionality:

 ```haskell
 -- parses a `Move`
 C.moveParser :: (C.ParserTie p, Monad p) => C.Game -> p C.Move